natalieagus/50005/docs/Programming Assignment/TetriSH.md

 This `tetriSH` project exist purely as a challenge to push your potential further.
 You are to embark on this solely if you are interested.

 If you're committed, it would replace PA1 and PA2 and carries the same course-mark ceiling as the normal PA1 + PA2 path.

-There are no bonus marks.
+There are no bonus marks for this, only a chance at the prize.

 Groups are to indicate interest by the end of Week 3 and the groups should consist of 3 members with declared roles.
 The live checkoff includes a demo, live patching & coding, and compulsory Q&A.

-The prize is separate from course marks.
+Note that the prize is separate from course marks.

 Depending on the course budget, one or two winning group receives multiple Apple products worth approximately S$3,000.